VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 ![](/common/arrowthis.svg)

-{{< tip >}}

-The above link does a better job of covering the vast majority of what I'd say than I could hope to put here.
-Just check it out.
-But do come back here!

-{{< /tip >}}

-Oh, hai!
-Welcome back.
+---

+Done with that page?
+Cool, welcome back.

+There are a few extra things I want to mention:

+A lot of people conflate Git and Github

+**GIT** is the protocol. **GITHUB** is a provider of git services.
+You can use git using Github's platform, but you could also use Gitlab, Gitea, or about 10000 other hosting provides - or host your own git server.

-So, a lot of people conflate Git and Github, the largest git cloud service on the internet.
-This isn't totally without reason: Github is actually super nice to use, and is often the only way a lot of people use git.
-For better or worse, you'll probably want to know how to use it and use it well.
+Still, you may want to use Github.
+It's nice to use and is often the only way a lot of people use git.
+It does add a fair amount of extra features on top of git too.
+So, for better or worse, you'll probably want to know how to use it and those extra features too.

+# Setting up a GitHub account

+If you haven't already, go though the usual steps to make an account on https://github.com.

-One of the first things you ~~should~~ have to do when using Github is set up authentication, that is a method for logging in from the command line so that you can push your changes in your code to Github's servers.
-For security reasons, you can't just use a password (This is a good thing) and instead need to set up key based authentication.
+One of the first things you ~~should~~ have to do when using Github is set up a secure method to send your changes to GitHub's servers.
+For security reasons, you can't just use a password (This is a good thing) and instead need to set up **key based authentication**.

-I'm going to save the nitty-gritty about how public-private key based authentication works for the <a href="/engineering/networking/security/">Security & Exploitation</a> chapter, but for now what you need to know is having a key pair will let you securely access git and ssh services on various servers, so we need to get keys setup.
+I'm going to save the nitty-gritty about how public-private key based authentication works for the {{< button relref="/Engineering/Networking/security" >}}Security{{< /button >}} chapter, but for now what you need to know is having a key pair will let you securely access git (and ssh, when we get to that) services on various servers, so we need to get keys setup.

 {{< tabs >}}